 Origins of CBG

 In cannabis, over one hundred twenty main cannabinoids are originating from one source.
-The synthesis of this CBGa with one of the four various dehydrogenase enzyme, CBDa, THaA, CBCa and CBG, during plant growth, in turn, results to CBD, THC, CBC and CBG respectively.
+The synthesis of this CBGa with one of the four various dehydrogenase enzymes, CBDa, THaA, CBCa and CBG, during plant growth, in turn, results to CBD, THC, CBC and CBG respectively.
 This happens without any change, after undergoing a decarboxylation process.
 This decarboxylation process involves heating elements to a specific temperature, for a specific outcome.

 What is Cannabigerol (CBG)?

 Cannabigerol is one of the many cannabinoids found in cannabis and hemp and stems from CBGa.
 CBGa is just the acidic form of CBG.
 Almost all of the CBGa in a plant converts to either THCa and/or CBDa as cannabis grows.
 During harvest, the content of CBGa is around 1% or less in most strains.
 With this, there will, therefore, be a change as the growers are working on forming CBG heavy strains.
 Research has shown potential advantages associated with CBG.
 Much like CBD and THC, CBG affects the human body in numerous beneficial ways.

 Does our body utilize CBG similarly to CBD?